alexweininger/notes/C/exam3_review.md

 Edges can have weight or cost.
 A graph with weighted edges is called a **weighted** graph.

 Two vertices are **adjacent** if they share an undirected edge.
-Or in the case of a directed graph, vertex X is **adjacent** to vertex Y if there is an edge from X to Y.
+Or in the case of a directed graph, vertex X is **adjacent** to vertex Y if there is an edge from Y to X.

+A **sparse** graph is a graph that has few edges compared to the number of vertices in the graph.

+A **dense** graph is a graph that has lots of edges compared to the number of vertices in the graph.

+### Properties of Graphs

+Max edges: undirected = 1/2 (n * (n – 1))

+directed: n (n – 1) or n^2 if reflexive

 ### Applications of graphs